wpsharks/comet-cache-kb/tutorials/108-migrating-zencache-to-comet-cache.md

 ### Installing Comet Cache via the WordPress Dashboard

-1. Deactivate ZenCache by logging into your WordPress Dashboard and going to `Dashboard → Plugins`.
+1. Deactivate ZenCache by logging into your WordPress Dashboard and going to `WordPress Dashboard → Plugins`.
 Locate the existing ZenCache plugin in the list and click 'Deactivate'.
-1. Visit `Dashboard → Plugins → Add New` in the sidebar and then search the Plugin Repository for "Comet Cache".
+1. Visit `WordPress Dashboard → Plugins → Add New` in the sidebar and then search the Plugin Repository for "Comet Cache".
 1. Click the "Install Now" button for the Comet Cache plugin; it should be at the top of the search results.
 1. Click the "Activate Now" link when Comet Cache finishes downloading
 1. (Optional Step) Now that you've deactivated the ZenCache plugin, you can also Delete it, as there is no need to have both ZenCache and Comet Cache installed.

 ### Installing Comet Cache via Downloaded Zip File

-1. Deactivate ZenCache by logging into your WordPress Dashboard and going to `Dashboard → Plugins`.
+1. Deactivate ZenCache by logging into your WordPress Dashboard and going to `WordPress Dashboard → Plugins`.
 Locate the existing ZenCache plugin in the list and click 'Deactivate'.
 1. Download the Comet Cache plugin from [WordPress.org](https://wordpress.org/plugins/comet-cache/) or from [cometcache.com](https://cometcache.com/account/)
-1. Log in to your WordPress Dashboard and Visit `Dashboard → Plugins → Add New`
+1. Log in to your WordPress Dashboard and Visit `WordPress Dashboard → Plugins → Add New`
 1. Click the `Upload Plugin` button
 1. (Optional Step) Now that you've deactivated the ZenCache plugin, you can also Delete it, as there is no need to have both ZenCache and Comet Cache installed.